Lands

 Balancing Protection of Cultural Resources with Management of Natural Resources

-Gana-A’Yoo owns 438,000 acres of land located in and surrounding the villages we represent: Galena, Koyukuk, Nulato, and Kaltag.
+Gana-A’Yoo owns 438,000 acres of the lands located in and surrounding the villages we represent: Galena, Koyukuk, Nulato, and Kaltag.

 Gana-A’Yoo lands are open to the public for short-term camping, not to exceed a period of five days.
 For camping longer than five days, a Seasonal Use Permit is required.
 Seasonal Use Permits are available to corporation shareholders and descendants.
-In the spirit of supporting healthy people, healthy families, and healthy communities, Gana-A’Yoo will make available a limited number of Seasonal Use Permits to non-shareholder residents as well.
+Commercial guiding activities have been prohibited on Gana-A’Yoo lands, and non-shareholders are not permitted to hunt on Gana-A’Yoo lands.

 For more information, please email [email protected] or contact the Anchorage corporate office.